Giancarlo Stanton Player Props: Yankees vs. Astros

 Giancarlo Stanton At The Plate

-- Stanton has picked up a hit in 55.9% of his 59 games this season, with more than one hit in 18.6% of those games.
+- Stanton has reached base via a hit in 34 games this year (of 60 played), and had multiple hits in 11 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.